When to Call Your Doctor During Pregnancy

 Call your health care provider right away if you have:

-- Noticeable changes in your baby's movement after 28 weeks gestation (if you don't count 10 movements in 2 hours or less)
+• Changes in your baby's movement after 28 weeks gestation (if there are less than 10 movements in 2 hours) that you notice while sitting still or lying down

 -- Regular tightening or pain in the lower abdomen or back